English and Welsh Springer Spaniels

 English Springer workingEnglish Springer working

 Historically the way Spaniels typically worked was flushing and retrieving game contrary to the way Setters worked as outlined in the History of Setters which was to silently crouch, simply locating the prey.
 As the years rolled by and guns became capable of shooting multiple rounds, the distinction between Setting Spaniels or Setters and Spaniels also became more specific.
 However, the basically white coat remained preferable when the Norfolk Spaniel gained acclaim as a separate breed.
-By the mid-1800 it was written "For appearance, I prefer Norfolk dogs, which have a pre-ponderance of liver colour; but for use it is better to have plenty of white, as they are more readily seen."[1]
+By the mid-1800 it was written:

 Springer (Early English) 1815Springer (Early English) 1815

-The original name Norfolk Spaniel was because of the notoriety they gained when they were first developed.
+The original name Norfolk Spaniel was because of the notoriety they gained when they were first developed, not because of any geographical place where they developed.
 The bloodlines were jealously guarded by the gamekeepers of generations of Dukes of Norfolk.
-It is important to note that they were not called Norfolk because of any geographical place where they developed.
-In 1902 the Sporting Spaniel Society Club decided to call them 'English Springers other than Clumber, Sussex and Field' and then the Kennel Club followed and included the Welsh.
-So the Spaniel Separation Saga continued until well into the 1900's while all seven of these Sporting Spaniel breeds each developed their own Breed Type.
+In 1902 the Sporting Spaniel Society Club decided to call them 'English Springers other than Clumber, Sussex and Field'.
+Then the Kennel Club(UK) followed and included the Welsh.
+Consequently, the Spaniel Separation Saga continued until well into the 1900's while all seven of these Sporting Spaniel breeds each developed their own Breed Type.

 The English Springer Spaniel becomes a Pure Breed